x1nixmzeng/Cxbx-Reloaded-Debugger/README.md

-# CxbxDebugger
+# Cxbx Reloaded Debugger

-CxbxDebugger is an experimental tool to aid debugging Xbox executables from within Cxbx.
+The Cxbx Debugger is a tool to provide debugging capability to Xbox executables emulated by Cxbx Reloaded.

+*Note: This repo is a fork of the original project that aims to expand on the original tool as a drop-in replacement*

 ![Cxbx-Debugger screenshot at breakpoint](https://i.imgur.com/DaNEbBC.png)

 ![Cxbx-Debugger screenshot at memory editor](https://i.imgur.com/zd076l7.png)

-The goal is to resolve XBE symbols using the function signatures identified by Cxbx-Reloaded.

-This is a workaround for patching or creating PDB files at runtime for Cxbx-Reloaded (where the memory region is pre-allocated - see `virtual_memory_placeholder`).
-However, in future it may be viable to supporting loading symbols from matching PDB files.

-## Methods
+## How it works

-The debugger is a standalone C# application which wraps the child instance of Cxbx-Reloaded used to launch the XBE file.
+The debugger is a C# application that is launched through Cxbx Reloaded after opening an XBE file.
+The launch option is `Emulation -> Start Debugger`.

+Cxbx Reloaded will launch `cxbxr-debugger.exe` and pass on a specific set of arguments.

+Cxbx Debugger will start a new instance of Cxbx Reloaded (passing on the arguments to `cxbx.exe`) with debug privileges

+The debugger makes use of specific exception messages that the emulator will trigger (such as file events)

+## Links

-It uses the debugger API provided by Windows, primarily **WaitForDebugEvent** and **ContinueDebugEvent**.
-The C# implementation is taken from the VsChromium project.
+* The C# implementation of the Windows debugger API is taken from [@VsChromium](https://github.com/chromium/vs-chromium)

-## Roadmap

-### Primary

-* ~~Create wrapper for the Cxbx-Reloaded child process~~
-* ~~Support new threads~~
-* ~~Support displaying of interrupts and exceptions~~
-* Support resolving relevant XBE symbols from a callstack

-### Secondary

-* ~~Suspending threads and checking memory~~
-* ~~Breakpoints - inserting and handling interrupts~~

-## Thanks

-* The Chromium Project for [@VsChromium](https://github.com/chromium/vs-chromium), specifically [these Win32 sources](https://github.com/chromium/vs-chromium/tree/master/src/Core/Win32)

 * Sebastian Solnica ([@lowleveldesign](https://github.com/lowleveldesign)) for [Process Governor](https://github.com/lowleveldesign/process-governor) and [MinDBG](https://github.com/lowleveldesign/mindbg)
 * Alexander Bothe ([@aBothe](https://github.com/aBothe)) for [DDebugger](https://github.com/aBothe/DDebugger)